-This surgery is the removal of the whole kidney, either from cancer, infection or non-function.
+This is the removal of the whole kidney for the indication of either cancer, infection or non-function.
 The kidney and its surrounding fat is removed.
 This can be done either with open surgery or laparoscopic / robotic method, Laparoscopic / robotic method has the advantage of smaller incisions, less pain and faster recovery.

 How it is done